Oct 10, 2024

 Nursing Course Transfer

 Mercy University will accept some nursing course(s) taken at accredited nursing programs and accredited colleges or universities.
-To evaluate courses, students must submit applicable course syllabi and have a grade of C plus or higher in the transfer course.
+To evaluate courses, students must submit applicable course syllabi and have a grade of C+ or higher in the transfer course.
 The School of Nursing will only accept up to six transfer credits for the courses listed below.
 Courses taken must be within 5 years of starting the program and must be weighted at 3 credits or more.

 • Nursing Research